 A lead capture form is what you can use to gather information about your site visitors.
 However, it will only work well if design properly.

 That said, your online form must have the following elements:

-- Less intimidating form fields.
-Meaning you should only ask what is necessary.
-Otherwise, you are risking your site visitors to freak out and leave your landing page.
+- Less intimidating from fields.
+This means you should only ask what is necessary.
+Otherwise, you are risking your site visitors freaking out and leaving your landing page.

 - Well-organized.
 Doing so will make it easy for your prospects to fill out the lead capture form.

 - Placed strategically.
 It is your choice whether you want to place your online form above the fold or not.
 What’s important is that you place it where it should be.
 This may take a couple of A/B tests, though.

 Another pro tip you should know is that you can capture your lead’s information using a two-step opt-in.

 In this tactic, all you need to do is place a “sign up” CTA button.
 When a site visitor clicks, an online form will pop up on the screen.

 This makes it less intimidating for your prospects to provide their information while it allows you to simplify your WordPress landing page’s design.